 Physical signs: Sweating, palpitations (feeling of increased or irregular heartbeat), dry mouth, blushing and trembling are all common signs that you may be anxious.
 You might also have difficulty breathing which may escalate into a panic attack.
 Sometimes people fear the symptoms as they worry this may result in them being judged harshly by others.

 Psychological signs: If you have a social anxiety, you may worry excessively about a social situation or ruminate about situations in the past.
 You may be aware that you have a problem, but look for ways around it.
-You may choose to avoid certain situations or use alcohol and drugs to relax and reduce your anxiety so you can function normally.
-If you regularly use alcohol in this way, it can become an additional problem, so it is important to seek help.
+You may choose to avoid certain situations or use unhelpful coping mechanisms to try to relax and reduce your anxiety so you can function normally.
+If you use unhelpful coping mechanisms, it can become an additional problem, so it is important to seek help.

 Causes of social anxiety

 It is not fully understood why some people develop a social anxiety while others may not.
 Sometimes it runs in families, so there may be a biological factor, but often it can stem from past experiences.
 Bad treatment at school (bullying and teasing) or how we were treated by our families and friends can affect us in later life too.

 If you think you may have a social phobia, it’s important to discuss this with your GP, who will be able to refer you on to someone in your area that can help.
 You may find this hard to do, but treatment for this type of anxiety can be very successful.